KevinAdhaikal/CAINode/README.md

    [Back to the Table of contents](#table-of-contents)
 - ## generate_token()
-   Generate your Character.AI Token by email.
+   Generate your Character.AI Token by sending link verification to an email.

    - Without timeout
       ```js